nickworkvfi/Gitbook-ADK/group___d_r_l___m_a_x___e_n_t_r_i_e_s.md

 ---
 title: Number of DRL entries for Visa and Amex
-summary: For VISA and Amex: How many DRL entries are possible.
+summary: For VISA and Amex- How many DRL entries are possible.

 ---